netceteragroup/esa-ciop-sandbox-image-proto/README.md

 There are three classes of files that the server serves:
  * Effectively Insecure e.g. /data - the imagery data
- * 1-party secure e.g. /home - source code accessable only by the end-user
+ * 1-party secure e.g. /home - source code accessible only by the end-user
- * 2-party secure e.g. /validate - binaries modules accessable by the end-user and a validating party
+ * 2-party secure e.g. /validate - binaries modules accessible by the end-user and a validating party

-All of the secure files are encrypted/decrypted in userspace on the client-side using encfs.
+All of the secure files are encrypted/decrypted in user-space on the client-side using encfs.

 Details
 ---------------------